Sponsorship

 Orphaned brother, sister, nephew, niece, or grandchild

-In some specific instances, Canadian citizens or Permanent Residents may be eligible to sponsor their orphaned brother, sister, nephew, niece, or grandchild to come to Canada.
-To sponsor your orphaned relative, they must be unmarried, under 18 years old, and related to you by blood or adoption.
+Canadian citizens or Permanent Residents may be able to sponsor their orphaned sibling, sister, nephew, niece, or grandchild to immigrate to Canada under certain conditions.
+Your orphaned relative must be under the age of eighteen, unmarried, and connected to you either by blood or adoption in order to be eligible to sponsor them.

 Other relatives (under exceptional circumstances as a “Lonely Canadian”)